 If you have a disability that impacts your ability to participate in a commencement ceremony, please note your needs and what accommodations you require when you register for the ceremony.
 The coordinator of this ceremony will contact you to discuss and finalize your accommodations.
 If the coordinator does not contact you at least two weeks before the ceremony, please contact the coordinator directly.

 In the Tickets and Guest Information section below, please see the information marked "Prohibited Items."
 This information applies to graduating students as well.

 Graduate check-in is from 1 p.m. - 2:30 p.m. in the Center for the Arts.
 At that time, you will receive your kente cloth and certificate of achievement.

 As a graduating student participating in the ALANA Celebration, we encourage you to apply to speak at the celebration.
-One graduating student (graduate or undergradute) will be chosen by a committee.
+One graduating student (graduate or undergraduate) will be chosen by a committee.

-If you're interested, please upload a copy of your speech; a link for doing so will be posted here on February 1.
+If you're interested, please upload a copy of your speech.
 The deadline to submit a speech will be April 26.
 Applicants will be contacted with details about the selection process.

 Advice for speech writers:

 If you have photos of your memories at UB and you would like us to include them in our presentation during the celebration, submit photos (5 max, limit to 1 selfie).
-A link through which you may submit your photos will be posted here on February 1.
 The deadline to submit photos will be May 5.

 Admission tickets are not required for guests of the ceremony.
 Guest seating begins at 2:30 p.m. and is general admission (first-come, first-served).